Blackzxy/Blackzxy.github.io/_pages/cv.md

 Research experiences
 ======
 * *Feb.
 2024 - Jun.
 2024*. **Master Thesis** (Machine Learning and Optimization Lab – EPFL)
-  * We propose **HyperINF** as an accurate approximation method based on a *hyperpower method*, i.e. Schulz's iterative algorithm, which enjoys a rigorous convergence guarantee.
+  * We propose **HyperINF** as an accurate approximation method based on a *hyperpower method*, i.e. Schulz's iterative algorithm (which enjoys a rigorous convergence guarantee) and Generalized Fisher Information Matrix (GFIM).
-  * **HyperINF** showcases superior accuracy and stability in the Hessian inverse matrix estimation compared to existing baselines, especially on high-dimensional matrices and sample-sizes.
+  * We demonstrate the superior accuracy and stability of *HyperINF* on matrix inversion through a synthetic convergence test.
   * We further validate the efficacy of **HyperINF** through extensive real-world data attribution problems, including mislabeled data detection, data selection for LLM finetuning, and multimodal instruct-tuning data selection for VLM pretraining.

 * *Jun.
 2023 - Jun.
-20244*. **Research Assistant** (HKUST)
+20244*. **Remote Research Assistant** (HKUST \& Mila)
   * We propose **LoGAH**, with an improved low-rank decoder, that is more scalable and can predict parameters of large networks without copying while having fewer trainable parameters and a lower training cost.
   * We create a new dataset of small ViT and GPT-2 architectures, allowing GHNs to be trained on Transformers for both vision and language domains. **LoGAH** shows excellent generalized capability on larger models.
   * We outperform GHN-3 as an initialization approach in multiple vision and language tasks by predicting more diverse and performant parameters.